TheBestTvarynka/tbt/content/posts/dataans-0.3/index.md

 # Intro

-The Dataans app has followed a local first approach since the very beginning of its existence.
+The Dataans app has adopted a local-first approach since the very beginning of its existence.
 After some time, I started to use the app on many devices and inside my Windows/Linux VMs.
-I caught myself on a thought that it would be good to be able to transfer the data from one device to another.
+I caught myself thinking that it would be good to be able to transfer data from one device to another.
 Fast forward two months, and suddenly I realized that it is a critical feature for me.
 After some considerations and small research, I understood that I wanted the multi-device synchronization feature.